Multiple Interviews are the norm

 Corporate Translation: I will ask for multiple interviews because I want team buy in.
 No team wants HR showing up unexpected on a Monday morning with the announcement “here’s Johnny new hire, show him the ropes” and then leaving with a smirk.
 Johnny doesn’t want that.
 I want the team looking forward to working with Johnny and the way to do that is to have the team get to know him, like him, want him and look forward to working with him through the interview process.

-Street Translation: No girl wants me asking her for her hand in marriage after only 1 or 2 dates.
+Street Translation: No one wants to be asked for their hand in marriage after only 1 or 2 dates.
 (I am not uber rich or remotely good-looking.
-I wear a mask for a reason) She wants multiple dates.
-As much as she wants me stepping down on one knee in a very public place with 2 months salary in hand, she wants to get to know my friends and my family first.
-She wants to know what she is getting into.
-She does not want to be introduced for the very first time at a family dinner with me announcing, “Hey Mom and Dad, we just eloped, meet Mrs. Nasty”
+I wear a mask for a reason) The courted want multiple dates.
+People in any relationship want to know what they are getting into before saying “yes”.
+No one wants to attend their first family dinner with the future in-laws and hear, “Hey Mom and Dad, we just eloped, meet Mrs. Nasty”

 2. Candidate Experience: Make hiring decision early